Appium_Mobile_Automation_Framework

 1. APPIUM INSPECTOR

-USE APPIUM DESKTOP --> START SERVER --> NEW SESSION --> GIVE DESIRED CAPABILITIES -->THIS WILL START THE APP AND APPIUM INSPECTOR
+APPIUM INSPECTOR --> ADD DESIRED CAPABILITIES --> START SERVER --> THIS WILL START THE APP AND APPIUM INSPECTOR

 alt tag

-driver.findElement(MobileBy.AccessibilityId(accessibilityId));AccessibilityId in inspector can be used here driver.findElement(MobileBy.name(name));name value in inspector can be used here XPATH value in appium Inspector can be used in driver.findElement(MobileBy.xpath(xPath));.
+driver.findElement(AppiumBy.AccessibilityId(accessibilityId));AccessibilityId in inspector can be used here driver.findElement(AppiumBy.name(name));name value in inspector can be used here XPATH value in appium Inspector can be used in driver.findElement(AppiumBy.xpath(xPath));.

 iOS Predicate String Strategy